 Identification and Authentication for Re-key After Revocation

-OSG may not rekey a certificate if it was revoked for any reason other than a renewal or update action.
+OSG may not rekey a certificate if it was revoked for any reason other than for renewal or certificate modification.
 OSG must re-verify the information in these certificates using the initial registration process.

 Identification and authentication for revocation request